fancn21th/xyzchat/README.md

 ## How to dev

-- terminal 1
+- open terminal 1

 ```bash
 pnpm dev
 ```

-- terminal 2 (optional if you want to use mock data)
+- open terminal 2 (optional if you want to use mock data)

 ```bash
 pnpm mock